 The Uniform Resource Locator (short: URL) is one of the basic standard tools of the internet.
 URLs make it easy to uniquely identify resources on the internet and find their location.
 Internet users use webpage URLs to surf the web, follow hyperlinks or download files.
-The concept is based on a human tangible syntax that is automatically read out and interpreted by machines.URL: definition and areas of application
+The concept is based on a human tangible syntax that is automatically read out and interpreted by machines.What is a URL (Uniform Resource Locator)?

 The concept of URLs is familiar to most people.
 A URL is a web address that is used to direct users to websites on the internet.
 But what is a URI?
 The concept of URIs was conceived of by the forefather of the World Wide Web, Tim Berners-Lee.
 When he first used the term in RFC 1630, he was still speaking of a Universal Resource Identifier.
 Since then, however, through, among other things, publications by the World Wide Web Consortium (W3C), URI has been established as the acronym for the Uniform Resource Identifier, and to this day still goes by it.
 With regard to the original idea, however, nothing has changed.